The Revolver is the grandpappy of the gun world. While in modern form it isn't the oldest design, it's the oldest design that's still relevant.

 - Statistics on gunfights shouldn't be used to make decisions regarding how to train.
 They're a very rough guide, not something to plan from.

-- Handgun rounds are all ineffective.
-Unless the round is placed where it can create damage to the CNS or rapid blood loss.
-Handgun rounds aren't magic.
+- Handgun rounds are all anemic in comparison to rifles.
+Unless the round is placed where it can create damage to the CNS or rapid blood loss, handgun stopping power is a myth.

 - Handguns are hard to shoot accurately under pressure.
 Recoil is a considerable influence.